zanondev/my-dog-birthday/README.md

 # my-dog-birthday
-Invite to a dog's birthday. (private party, invited only).
+Invitation to my dog's birthday. (private party, invited only).

+HTML, CSS and a little bit JS.

+I'm just starting the studies, hope you enjoy.

+Bark.